Blog

 3. For in-country workers, determine eligibility and type of work visa sponsorship.

-What type of work visa sponsorship your employee will need depends on what country they’re going to and (usually) what country they’re coming from.
+The type of work visa sponsorship your employee will need depends on what country they’re going to and (usually) what country they’re coming from.
 The visa process can be complicated and confusing, and because many countries only issue a small number of visas each year, competition for slots can be tough.
-Financially, sponsoring companies are often required to pay application fees and administrative costs for work visas.
+Sponsoring companies are often required to pay application fees and administrative costs for work visas.
 Extra work permits are sometimes needed.
 And in many countries, laws or quotas can change suddenly.
 In other words, the visa sponsorship process can be burdensome for companies that don’t have long timeframes, expert knowledge, and extra capital.

 4. For foreign remote employees, determine how you will legally employ them.